 The United States Geological Survey (USGS) built a Coastal Storm Modeling System (CoSMoS) to calculate how rising sea levels, tides, waves, and storm conditions will impact our coastlines during the next century.
 To illustrate the effects of future sea level rise, the USGS engaged Invisible Thread to visualize the science.

-USGS chose Capitola Beach, CA—an iconic beach town which is under threat from rising seas.
+USGS chose Capitola Beach, CA—an iconic beach town that is under threat from rising seas.
 We started with LIDAR and photogrammetry scans of the location, and then combined them with 360 video taken on the beach.
-The 3D data was calibrated in real world units and correlated with USGS CoSMoS information to model where the ocean will impact the coast line and structures at Capitola Beach.
+The 3D data was calibrated in real-world units and correlated with USGS CoSMoS information to model where the ocean will impact the coastline and structures at Capitola Beach.

 We evaluated and selected which conditions of the USGS dataset to illustrate.
 The goal was to pick likely conditions to ensure relevancy and authenticity for the viewer rather than cherry-pick extreme examples.
 The new USGS CoSMoS model also highlighted the impact of dynamic conditions such as storm surges and king tides.
 To tell the whole story it was important to show the combination of sea level rise due to climate change in conjunction with storm conditions to effectively demonstrate the dramatic impact on the coasts.

 To execute on this visualization, we used fluid implicit particle simulations and ocean spectrums guided by USGS data to create the realistic water depictions.
 Dozens of different scenarios were run through the 3D model and ultimately a progression of sea levels and conditions emerged which told the story.

 Sea level rise, small at first, then combined with storm conditions from mild to severe, dramatically illustrates the damage caused by the conditions.
 Ultimately the viewer is submerged.
 The literal and figurative impact of this moment is profound, and drives home the urgent need for action.